 Please be sure to rate the recipe in the recipe card below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 Cooked Rice Idli

 - 1 cup idli rava (cream of rice)

-- rock salt as required
+- rock salt (edible and food grade) as required

 - oil for greasing the idli moulds